"Should I quit my job?" is a question you might ask yourself when you no longer have the energy or desire to balance

 If you are in a field that doesn't forgive breaks in employment, you need to be realistic about your prospects for returning to work.
 Although re-entry isn't as big of a concern if you dislike your job and want to change fields.
 Look into the career you would like to switch to, and see if you could prepare yourself for a change while spending more time at home.

 5. Would Quitting Hurt My Family's Security?

 Money makes you feel like your family is secure.
 That they get all the things that they need and maybe some things that they want like dance class, music lessons, or sports.
 If you quit would your family be secure, money-wise?

 If you want to quit, have a backup plan first.
 Build up your savings so you can better weather any storms that may come your way.
 Know where you could purchase health or dental insurance.
 If you are getting any discounts from your work, see whether you could afford to pay insurance at its full price on your own.

-6. Could You Cut Back Your Hours Instead of Quitting?
+6. Could I Cut Back Your Hours Instead of Quitting?

 Cutting back the time you spend at work may ease stress over work/life balance.
 Since you're already on the verge of giving your notice, it doesn't hurt to ask about part-time or flexible options.
 You never know when an employer might be open to negotiating a flexible schedule.